nikkilr88/301-Days-Of-Code/log.md

 # 301 Days Of Code - Log Round 1

+### Day 114 (September 29, 2017):

+**Today's Progress**: Made my calculator app work offline and worked on algos.

+**Thoughts:**: Making it work offline was easier than what I thought it would be. :)

+### Days 111 - 113:

+**Today's Progress**: Algos, algos and more algos.

+**Thoughts:**: We finished up a couple of them, so that's a good feeling.
+I am going to have to get back to my bootcamp soon, though.
+I still have 40ish lessons to go.
+Slowly but surely...

 ### Days 109 - 110:

 **Today's Progress**: Worked a little on the weather app and did some pair programming.
 Worked on FCC Smallest Common Multiple. https://www.freecodecamp.org/challenges/smallest-common-multiple